 Ensuring Access Priorities

-- Support Medicaid expansion and expanded eligibility for Medicaid’s Breast and Cervical Cancer Treatment Program (BCCTP).
+- Expand funding and eligibility for the National Breast & Cervical Cancer Early Detection Program (NBCCEDP) and Breast and Cervical Cancer Treatment Program (BCCTP)

 - Expand Medicaid coverage and services without impediments for enrollees (e.g., funding, work requirements, premiums, restricted eligibility)